Molecular Virology Department

 Research

 Major research interests of the Molecular Virology Department relate to the study of persistent viral infections of the central nervous system, the study of the involvement of Herpesviruses in the aetiology of Multiple Sclerosis, the relationship between the Human Papilloma Virus (HPV) and cervical cancer and the epidemiology of a wide range of viruses in Cyprus.
+Furthermore, the potential role of microbiota in neurological disease is investigated.
 More specifically, the research topics currently under investigations include:

 • Investigating the interplay between Natural Killer cells and herpesviruses (EBV, HSV, etc) that might be implicated in the onset and/or progression of Multiple Sclerosis (MS)

-• Characterization of EBV genetic variants in MS patients versus healthy controls
+• Characterization of EBV genetic variants in MS patients and their interplay with the immune system

 • Epidemiology of Human Papilloma Virus (HPV) prevalence and type distribution in Cypriot women with cervical cytological abnormalities